sandstorm12/SharkTop/README.md

 5. Add images to the readme
 6. Sort the lists
 7. Upload to pypi
+8. Attach to other GstShark processes
+9. Add mouse support

 ## Contributors
 1. Hamid Mohammadi <sandstormeatwo@gmail.com>